 The primacy of free trials as a magnet to attract subscribers to OTT services was one of the clearest findings of the Vimeo survey.
 The hit rate is higher than might be expected, with 60% of people signing up for a free trial then going on to subscribe.
 In many cases they have had to lodge payment details already, so there may be an element of inertia at play here, but the finding showed up well that relatively few consumers exploit the continuous availability of free trials for numerous services to become “serial trialers” or “hitchhikers”.
 Most consumers use trials their intended purpose of trying out a service before deciding whether or not to continue as a paid subscriber.

 In the US the conversion rate was slightly lower, perhaps reflecting the high subscriber penetration.
-Over a quarter of US broadband households signed up for at least one free trial on an OTT service in 2017, popular choices being of course Netflix, Amazon Prime, HBO Now and Showtime.
+Over a quarter of US broadband households signed up for at least one free trial on an OTT service, popular choices being of course Netflix, Amazon Prime, HBO Now and Showtime.
 Of those users, 47% subscribed to at least one service after the free period expired.